J0O3isDumb/J0O3isDumb/README.md

 - 👋 Hi, I’m @J0O3isDumb
 - 👀 I’m interested in playing minecraft and making custom content to minecraft
 - 🌱 I’m currently learning how to live
-- 💞️ I’m looking to collaborate with minecraft marketplace
 - 📫 Contact me via discord

 <!---